vamsi765/my_sdge/README.md

 2. Follow the instructions there:
     - Run the first cell to install the script.
 	- Upload your own usage file.
-	- Modify the command to reflect your username and options, then run.
+	- Modify the command to reflect your filename and options, then run.

 ### Where to get the 15-min or 60-minute usage csv file?
 - Using a desktop computer, sign into your SDGE account.